mghdotdev/vscode-miva-ide/ROADMAP.md

 ### v0.X.0 (3-5 hrs)

 This is the existing development flow.
-When new LSK or Empressa versions are released we simply update the code completion data to include the new functions.
+When new LSK or Empressa versions are released I simply update the code completion data to include the new functions.

 - Add additional `<mvt:do>`/`<MvDO>` function completions as future LSK versions are released.
 - Add additional built-in function completions & documentation as future Miva Empressa engines are released.